 Homemade Handmade Cultured Ice Cream

-Plus there’s a very unique ingredient; pickle brine!
+Plus, there’s a very unique ingredient: pickle brine!
 You are probably wondering about the addition of pickle brine??!!

-Well, adding in this fermented ingredient adds a balanced flavor and probiotics to the ice cream.
+Well, adding this fermented ingredient adds a balanced flavor and probiotics to the ice cream.
 The little hit of salt from the brine doesn’t make the ice cream salty, but does give it a nice balance to the creaminess and sweetness.

 Here’s a recipe to make Perfect Pickles if you are interested.